-US Open announces record prize fund for 2018
+US Open Announces Record Prize Fund For 2018

+Prize money at this year's US Open will rise to a record-breaking $53million, tournament organizers have announced.

-Both the men's and women's singles champions will receive $A5.15 million, which is up $A136,000 from last year and sets a new high for the grand slam event.
+Both the men's and women's singles champions will receive $3.8m, which is up $100,000 from last year and sets a new high for the grand slam event.

-The United States Tennis Association (USTA) have also revealed raises for payouts for the first three rounds of the tournament, with the total prize pot a five per cent increase on the $A68.2 million paid out in 2017.
+The United States Tennis Association (USTA) have also revealed raises for payouts for the first three rounds of the tournament, with the total prize pot a five per cent increase on the $50.4m paid out in 2017.

 "2018 is a significant year in our history,” said USTA chairman of the board and President Katrina Adams.